ravendesignsystem/rds/src/docs/dev/main-concepts/blocks-overview/index.md

 Block utility classes are used to bring a rhythm and a familiar flow from page to page by standardizing layout and controlling a block's width, spacing and colour.

 **All blocks** must be wrapped with the utility class `u-block`.
-Since all blocks are wrapped in `u-block`, the class name will help you locate where blocks exist in your source code.
+This convention helps to locate where blocks exist in your source code.

 ```html
 <div class="u-block">